Large, brightly colored blossoms make zinnias a sunny summer-time favorite.

 Available in a wide variety of sizes and colors, growing zinnias will satisfy home gardeners for several months each summer.
 Larger varieties can be used to brighten up annual or mixed borders and are a favorite in cut flower displays.
 Smaller varieties are well suited for containers and windowboxes or planted at the front of a garden bed.

 Zinnias are amoung the easiest flowers to grow and are extremely rewarding with their beautiful colors and long-lasting blooms.
 Vibrant blossoms are also highly attractive to songbirds, butterflies and pollinators.
 Plant an array of colors and watch your flower gardens come to life.

 Fact: Zinnias are members of the aster family making them closely related to daisies, cosmos, marigolds and sunflowers.

-Zinnia is an annual warm season plant that likes full sun and a rich, well-drained soil.
-They are easy to grow, however, and will tolerate average to slightly poor soils.
-Generous amounts of compost and organic matter will improve the health of your zinnias tremendously.
-Keep the soil moist, but not wet.
+These annual warm season flowers like full sun and rich, well-drained soil.
+They are easy to grow and will tolerate average to slightly poor soils.
+Preparing garden areas with generous amounts of organic compost and well-aged animal manure will improve the health of plants tremendously.
+Watch Flower Gardening from the Ground Up – video.

 How to Plant:

-Fertilize monthly with an organic fertilizer once they have begun blooming.
+Fertilize monthly with an organic bloom boosting fertilizer once plants have started flowering.
 Pinch the spent blooms off to extend the blooming season.
-Mulch is a good idea and helps prevent weeds and improve aesthetics.
-They will not survive a hard frost or freeze.
+Mulch to conserve moisture, prevent weeds and improve aesthetics.
+Zinnia will not survive a hard frost or freeze.

 Insects and Disease:

-Zinnia is prone to fungal diseases including black spot, rust and powdery mildew.
-Keep the foliage dry whenever possible and keep the soil beneath the plants clean.
-Watch for insects or disease and treat early to prevent widespread damage.
+Zinnia plants are prone to fungal diseases including black spot, rust and powdery mildew.
+Use soaker hoses to keep the foliage dry and keep the soil beneath the plants clean with mulches.
+Watch closely for insect and disease problems and treat early to prevent widespread damage.